mattock/openvpn-vagrant/buildbot-host/README.md

 # Introduction

-This is OpenVPN 2.x CI/CD system built on top of Buildbot using Vagrant, Virtualbox and Docker.
-The buildsystem itself does not require Vagrant or Virtualbox - those are only a convenience to allow setting up an isolated environment easily on any computer (Linux, Windows, MacOS).
+This is OpenVPN 2.x CI/CD system built on top of Buildbot using Vagrant, a virtualization layer (Virtualbox/Hyper-V) and Docker.

+The system does not require Vagrant, Virtualbox or Hyper-V  - those are only a convenience to allow setting up an isolated environment easily on any computer (Linux, Windows, MacOS).

+This system has been tested on:

+* Vagrant + Virtualbox on Fedora Linux 34
+* Vagrant + Virtualbox Windows 10
+* Vagrant + Hyper-V on Windows
+* Amazon EC2 Ubuntu 20.04 server instance (t3a.large)

+The whole system is configured to use 8GB of memory.
+However, it could potentially run in less, because all the buildbot workers that do the heavy lifting are either:

+# Supported build types

+Right now this build system is able to do the following build types:

+* Basic Unix compile tests using arbitrary, configurable configure options
+* Unix connectivity tests using t_client.sh (see OpenVPN Git repository)
+* Native Windows builds using MSVC to (cross-)compile for x86, x64 and arm64 plus MSI packaging and signing
+* Debian/Ubuntu packaging (partially implemented)

+New build types and build steps can be added easily.

 # Setup

 No setup should be necessary if you're using this in Vagrant.
+You just do

+    $ vagrant up buildbot-host

+and once that has finished you can adapt buildbot configuration to your needs, rebuild the buildmaster container and start using the system.

-Note that provisioning is only tested on Ubuntu 20.04 server and is unlikely to work on any other Ubuntu version without modifications.
-When setting this environment up outside of Vagrant you need to modify the variables in provision.sh.
+Note that provisioning is only tested on Ubuntu 20.04 server and is unlikely to work on any other Ubuntu or Debian version without modifications.
+When setting this environment up outside of Vagrant you should do

+    $ cp provision-default.env provision.env

+then modify *provision.env* to look reasonable.
 For example in AWS EC2 you'd use something like this:

-    BASEDIR=/home/ubuntu/openvpn-vagrant/buildbot-host
     VOLUME_DIR=/var/lib/docker/volumes/buildmaster/_data/
-    WORKER_PASSWORD=vagrant
+    WORKER_PASSWORD=mysecretpassword
     DEFAULT_USER=ubuntu

-You should definitely set a more secure WORKER_PASSWORD, both in provision.sh and in
+The values get passed to *provision.sh*, which configures things accordingly.

 ## Relevant files and directories:

-This environment utilizes a number of scripts for settings things up easily:
+This environment utilizes a number of scripts for settings things up.
+The following script are used internally and typically you would not touch them:

-* provision.sh: used to set up the Docker host
+* *provision.sh*: used to set up the Docker host
+* *create-volumes.sh*: create or recreate Docker volumes for the buildmaster and workers

+Most of the time you'd be using these scripts:

-* rebuild.sh: rebuild a single Docker image
+* *rebuild.sh*: rebuild a single Docker image
-* rebuild-all.sh: rebuild all Docker images
+* *rebuild-all.sh*: rebuild all Docker images
-* create-volumes.sh: create or recreate Docker volumes for the buildmaster and workers
+* *buildmaster/launch.sh*: launch the buildmaster

+If you want to experiment with static (non-latent) Docker buildbot workers you may also use:

-* launch.sh: launch a buildbot worker
+* *launch.sh*: launch a buildbot worker
-* buildmaster/launch.sh: launch the buildmaster

 Here's a list of relevant directories:

-* *buildmaster*: files and configuration related to the buildmaster
+* *buildmaster*: files, directories and configuration related to the buildmaster
+    * *master-default.ini*: global/buildmaster settings (Git repo URLs etc).
+Does not get loaded if *master.ini* (below) is present.
+    * *master.ini*: local, unversioned config file with which you can override *master-default.ini*.
+    * *worker-default.ini*: buildbot worker settings.
+The \[DEFAULT\] section sets the defaults, which can be overridden on a per-worker basis.
+Does not get loaded if *worker.ini* (below) is present.
+    * *worker.ini*: local, unversioned config file with which you can override *worker-default.ini*.
+    * *master.cfg*: buildmaster's "configuration file" that is really just Python code.
+It is solely responsible for defining what Buildbot and its workers should do.
+    * *_steps.cfg*: these files contain build steps for different types of build.
+They are included (executed) in *master.cfg*.
+Their main purpose is to reduce the size of *master.cfg* and to keep things more organized.
+    * *debian*: this directory contains all the Debian and Ubuntu packaging files arranged by worker name.
+During Debian packaging builds the relevant files get copied to the Debian/Ubuntu worker.
 * *buildbot-worker-\<something\>*: files and configuration related to a worker
+    * *Dockerfile.base*: a "configuration file" that contains ARG entries that will drive the logic in the main Dockerfile, *snippets/Dockerfile.common*.
+Used when provisioning the container.
+    * *env*: sets environment variables that are required by the worker container (buildmaster, worker name, worker pass).
+Used when launching *static* containers.
+Not needed for *latent* workers.
+In other words, in most cases you can ignore the *env* file.
-* *scripts*: reusable worker initialization scripts
+* *scripts*: reusable worker initialization/provisioning scripts
 * *snippets*: configuration fragments; current only the reusable part of the Dockerfile

+# The Docker setup

+This Docker-based environment attempts to be stateless and self-contained.
+While all the containers have persistent volumes mounted on the host, only buildmaster actually utilizes the volume for anything (storing the worker password and the sqlite database).
+The worker containers are launched on-demand and get nuked afterwards.
+On next build everything starts from scratch.

+Build artefacts can be copied from the workers to the buildmaster before the worker exists, or copied elsewhere.

+The containers (master and workers) do not require any data to be present on the persistent volumes to work.
+The only exception is the worker password that needs to be in a file on buildmaster's persistent volume.

 # Development